 The Certification in Production & Inventory Management (CPIM) was launched by APICS in 1973 to provide a common basis for individuals to assess their knowledge in the evolving field of materials management.
 Since then, APICS certification has become recognised around the world as a standard of professional competence in Supply Chain Management.
-The CPIM program is currently divided into five modules, each covering specific, in depth aspects of production and inventory management.
+The CPIM program is currently divided into 2 parts CPIM Part 1 and CPIM Part 2.

 Basics of Supply Chain Management (BSCM): Business-wide concepts, Demand planning, Transformation of demand into supply, Supply.
 APICS advise that “knowledge of the material in this module is a suggested prerequisite for the other modules”.